n4xwe/Odroid-N2-Scripts/README.md

 LinHPSDR, by John Melton, G0ORX, is an excellent standalone SDR Console that works with a variety of radios.
 It uses the WDSP library for signal processing.
 Script runtime time on an Odroid N2 is approximately 15 minutes.

+FreeDV, by David Witten, KDØEAG, and David Rowe, VK5DGR, is a GUI client for the Digital Voice mode.
+This script incorporates Codec2 and the LPCNet, neural network software, which supports the 2020 mode.
+Script runtime on an Odroid N2 is approximately 10 minutes.